nchucvml/CARF/README.md

 GPU accelerations is also significantly faster than that of the state-of-the-art methods.

-Flow chart of CARF.
+*Flow chart of CARF
 ![image](https://github.com/nchucvml/CARF/blob/master/flowchart.png)

-If you use the CARF codes, please cite the following paper.
+*If you use the CARF codes, please cite the following paper.
 Chun-Rong Huang, Wei-Yun Huang, Yi-Sheng Liao, Chien-Cheng Lee, and Yu-Wei Yeh, "A Content-Adaptive Resizing Framework for Boosting Computation Speed of Background Modeling Methods," accepted by IEEE Transactions on Systems, Man, and Cybernetics: Systems, 2020.

-The demo videos are available at https://www.youtube.com/playlist?list=PLeFabaAzO2xwAr_Ya9ui8hWEtFpAieTYR
+*The demo videos are available at https://www.youtube.com/playlist?list=PLeFabaAzO2xwAr_Ya9ui8hWEtFpAieTYR